 Number of years is a 2-digit field.

-If participant cannot or will not answer, code as 99.
+Permissible range: 00 to 80 If participant cannot or will not answer, code as 99.

 Skipped data are to be left blank.
 However, if a response is given, enter data as given.